Perivel/domeniere.js/src/event/README.md

 Sometimes, we want to modify the behavior of our events.
 To do so, we can override a few methods in our event class.

 **Error Events**
 Error Events are events that indicate an error has occured.
-Examples of such events include Fragment's very own `EventHandlerFailed` event.
+Examples of such events include Vessel's very own `EventHandlerFailed` event.
 Error events are dispatched to handlers intended to execute on any kind of error (that is, handlers decorated with the `@OnError()` decorator).

 To mark an event as an error event, we override the `isError()` method.
 ```ts